 The majority of exotic pets are purchased as infants but they become unmanageable and aggressive as they age (after all, they are wild).
 The desire to own exotic animals is often short-lived, yet it is the exotic animals who suffer in the long run.

 Exotic animals require stringent and specialized diets that are essential to their well-being.
-When their needs are not met, the animals wind up malnourished and develop illnesses and disease.
-Many exotic pet owners are not prepared to provide full grown tigers, lions, bears with tens of pounds of raw meat and primates with the appropriate diet.
+When their needs are not met, the animals wind up malnourished and develop illnesses and diseases.
+Many exotic pet owners are not prepared to provide full-grown tigers, lions, bears with tens of pounds of raw meat, and primates with the appropriate diet.

 Once the animals reach sexual maturity they’re often relegated to small outdoor (or indoor) enclosures where the extent of their interaction with any other living being is when they’re fed.
 This leads the animals to become incredibly frustrated, not to mention bored and they often begin to exhibit stereotypic behaviors such as pacing or self-mutilation, indicative of their extreme mental distress.

 After they recognize the fact that no matter how much they love their animals, they will never be happy as pets, owners seek out sanctuaries and zoos in the hopes that they will be able to surrender them.
 Unfortunately, zoos are only prepared to care for a certain number of animals and those that can’t be accommodated are frequently euthanized.
 Sanctuaries are often already at capacity due to the enormous captive exotic animal epidemic in the U.S. Sadly, this means that many owners resort to selling their pets at auctions where they are purchased for canned hunting attractions or taxidermy.

 In addition to the danger that private ownership poses to the animals, it also creates serious public safety concerns.
 Here are three of the most common in the U.S.